vysitu/lcmax/README.md

 ### Week 8:
 1.Math->Sqrt(x)/ 2.Others->Sum of Two Integers/ 3.Array and Strings->Set Matrix Zeroes/ 4.Array and Strings->Group Anagrams/ 5.Array and Strings->Increasing Triplet Subsequence
 ### Week 9:
-1.Sorting and Searching->Sort Colors/ 2.Sorting and Searching->Top K Frequent Elements/ 3.Sorting and Searching->Kth Largest Element in an Array/ 4.Sorting and Searching->Find Peak Element
+1.Sorting and Searching->Sort Colors/ 2.Sorting and Searching->Top K Frequent Elements/ 3.Sorting and Searching->Kth Largest Element in an Array/ 4.Sorting and Searching->Find Peak Element/ 5.Sorting and Searching->Find First and Last Position of Element in Sorted Array (Search for a Range)